ahmadalwareh/Python_Interview_Questions/questions/General/README.md

 2. Passed as arguments to functions
 3. Returned as values from functions
 4. Defined inside other functions
-   The ability to treat functions as first-class objects is a powerful feature of Python that enables several useful programming patterns, such as higher-order functions, decorators, and functional programming.
+   The ability to treat functions as first-class objects is a powerful feature of Python that enables several functional programming patterns, such as higher-order functions, decorators, and functional programming.

 For example, consider the following code: